githubteacher/devs-september/githubdorris1-detroit.md

 ### Fun things to do

-- The Henry Ford - Henry Ford Museum/Greenfield Village
+- The Henry Ford - Henry Ford Museum/Greenfield Village - historical village of places and large museum
+- Detroit Zoo - large zoo

 ### Places to go mountain biking